 - Make sure you have enough muffin pans to make 12 cheesecakes (total yield of this recipe, unless serving size adjusted in the recipe card below).

 How to make mini pumpkin Oreo cheesecakes

 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.

 Step 1 – Prepare the Oreo crust by crushing the Oreos into a fine crumble, then drizzling them with melted butter.
 Use a fork to mix and fluff the crumbles until they’re completely saturated.
 Set the crust aside for now.

 Step 2 – Using a stand mixer (or hand mixer + large bowl), cream together the cream cheese and sugar, then blend in the pumpkin puree, egg, pumpkin pie spice, vanilla, and salt.
 The batter should be smooth and creamy.

-Step 4 – Top each Oreo crust with about two tablespoons of pumpkin cheesecake filling.
+Step 4 – Top each Oreo crust with about three or four tablespoons of pumpkin cheesecake filling.
 The cups should be nearly full.